Master of Physician Assistant Studies (M.P.A.S.)

 The mission of the M.P.A.S.
 Program is to prepare P.A.s who demonstrate clinical excellence; embrace diversity, equity and inclusion; advocate for their patients; lead and advance the profession; and serve their communities.

-• Prepare students to function as competent healthcare providers in a primary care setting.
+• Prepare students to function as competent healthcare providers in primary care settings.

 • Nurture student progress to optimize professional growth and retention.